 It's all too easy to sit at your desk for eight hours straight without getting up to take regular breaks.
 I can't stress this enough.
 Don't forget to give yourself time away from the computer screen.
 Working long hours will only make you ill.
 Set the alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.

 Get motivated and stay productive

 One of the biggest challenges for homeworkers is finding the motivation to work in the first place.
-And once you do get going, it's difficult to stay productive.
+And once you do get going, it's challenging to stay productive.
 Avoid twiddling your thumbs and procrastinating.
-Sit at your desk at 9am and tackle a few of the easy jobs first.
-It will help to set you off along the right track and before you know it, you'll be ticking jobs off your list in no time at all.
+Sit at your desk at 9 am and tackle a few of the easy jobs first.
+It will help to set you off along the right track, and before you know it, you'll be ticking tasks off your list in no time at all.
 Read these top 20 ways to stay productive at work to help you stay focused.

 Lay down the home-working/housework rules

-Many people make the assumption that people working from home will also find the time to sort all the ironing, cleaning and cooking.
-This is not the case.
+Many people assume that people working from home will also find the time to sort all the ironing, cleaning and cooking.
+It's not the case.
 Inform your partner, husband/wife, family or friends that you have to work eight hours a day like everyone else and that housework should remain a team-effort during out-of-office hours.

 Get rid of any distractions

 Switch off the radio, ditch the TV and avoid those tempting computer games.
 Ban yourself from all at-home activities until you've had a full, productive day and tackled your workload.
 When I worked from home, I used to find the lure of Assassins Creed on the Xbox too much, so I made my husband hide the game completely.
 Do the same at your home – get rid of any distractions.
 And that also means limiting the amount of time you check emails, Twitter and Facebook.

 Avoid cabin fever